Camping in a Romahome Duo

 To help keep warm at night it's well worth investing in a 'Silver Screen'.

 These insulated covers fit either on the outside or inside of the vehicle and help keep it warm, they also help keep it cool on very hot days too.
+They also prevent condensation on the inside windscreen.

 Make sure you buy one that is designed for your vehicle as sizes and fittings do vary considerably.